7 TOP Mini Wood Burning Stoves: The Best Small, Compact, and Tiny Wood Stoves

 Cons:

-• As with all mini wood stove, requires very small pieces of wood which take more work to prepare
+• Requires very small pieces of wood, which take more work to prepare

 • Requires frequent emptying of ashes